Keiji Tanaka: 2021–2022 season

 Beginning the Grand Prix at the 2021 Skate Canada International, Tanaka finished in tenth place.
 At his second event, the 2021 Rostelecom Cup, he was ninth.

 Tanaka finished in eleventh place at the 2021–22 Japan Championships.

+Post-competitive career

-On April 11, he announced his retirement from competitive figure skating, intending to skate in shows and work as an assistant coach.
+On April 11, 2022, Tanaka announced his retirement from competitive figure skating, intending to skate in shows and work as an assistant coach.

+As a coach, his current students include Nozomu Yoshioka and Haru Kakiuchi.

+Tanaka is a recurring cast member at the annual ice show Yuzuru Hanyu Notte Stellata, a commemoration event of the 2011 Tōhoku earthquake and tsunami, led by two-time Olympic champion Yuzuru Hanyu.

+In the spring of 2023 it was announced that Tanaka would be portraying Roronoa Zoro in the show One Piece on Ice.

+In October 2024 he joined forces with Olympic champion Shizuka Arakawa, Olympic bronze medalist Daisuke Takahashi, Kana Muramoto, Takahito Mura, Kazuki Tomono, Yuna Aoki, Kosho Oshima, Yuto Kishina and Rena Uezono to launch the members-only official fan community F-Ske on the platform FANICON.